Worldcon 76 In Memoriam List

 Bookseller Fred Bass (b.1928) died on January 3.
 Bass’s father opened The Strand Bookstore in 1927 and bass began working there in 1941, taking over the store in 1956 after he returned from the Korean War.
 He moved the store from its original location on Fourth Avenue to its current location.
 The store is co-owned by Bass’s daughter, Nancy Bass Wyden.

 Astronaut John Young (b.1930) died on January 5.
 Young flew the first Gemini mission with Gus Grissom, flew on Apollo 10, landed on the moon during Apollo 16, and later flew the inaugural flight of the space shuttle Columbia.
 He is the only man to fly four different classes of spacecraft.
-He holds the record for astronaut with the longest active service with NASA: 42 years.
+He holds the record for the astronaut with the longest active service with NASA: 42 years.
 With Young’s death, only five moonwalkers survive.

 Fan Donald “Dea” Cook (b.1948) died on January 18.
 Cook was the bid chair for the Atlanta in ‘95 Worldcon bid.
 Cook received the Rebel Award in 1994 and the Hank Reinhardt Fan Award in 2013.
 In 1997, he was the Fan Guest of Honor at Balticon 31.